Bias Behind the Wheel: Fairness Testing of Autonomous Driving Systems: Results

 \subsection{RQ1: Overall Fairness}

-RQ1 investigates the overall fairness of eight state-of-the-art pedestrian detectors with respect to gender, age, and skin tone.
+RQ1 investigates the overall fairness of eight state-of-the-art pedestrian detectors regarding gender, age, and skin tone.
 First, for each detector, we compute the miss rate (MR) for different demographic groups and calculate EOD based on the MR results over all the datasets that we study.
-We also use the two-proportion z-test to determine the significance of any observed unfairness (as described in Section \ref{stastana}).
+We also use the two-proportion z-test to determine the significance of any observed unfairness, as described in Section \ref{stastana}.
 Table \ref{table6:overall-performance of age, gender and skin} presents the results, with significant unfairness results highlighted in shading.
-Next, we analyze the results for gender, age, and skin tone, respectively.
+In the following, we analyze the results for gender, age, and skin tone, respectively.

-\textbf{Gender.} As shown in Table \ref{table6:overall-performance of age, gender and skin}, on average, the miss rate difference between female and male pedestrians is merely 1.1\%, with $p$-value $\textgreater$ 0.05, indicating that one cannot reject the null hypothesis and cannot assume that this difference is statistically significant.
+\textbf{Gender.} As shown in Table \ref{table6:overall-performance of age, gender and skin}, on average, the miss rate difference between female and male pedestrians is merely 1.19\% ($p$-value $\textgreater$ 0.05), indicating that this difference is not statistically significant.

-Then, we explore the difference across the four datasets used in our study.
-Figure \ref{fig5:MR_gender_4datasets} shows the miss rates for male and female pedestrians in each dataset, and significant gender unfairness is indicated by labeled miss rate values.
-In the CityPersons and EuroCity-Day datasets, which exclusively contain day-time data, there are no significant differences in the miss rate between females and males.
-However, the results on the EuroCity-Night dataset present a contrasting observation, where all detectors demonstrate a higher miss rate for females, thus illustrating bias in detecting females.
-In the BDD100k dataset that includes both day-time and night-time images, the performance difference is less pronounced.
+Furthermore, we analyze the miss rate difference achieved by each pedestrian detector across the four datasets used in our study.
+Figure \ref{fig4:MR_gender_4datasets} illustrates the results.
+Significant gender biases (i.e., significant miss rate differences) are indicated by labeled miss rate values.
+We observe that in the CityPersons and EuroCity-Day datasets, containing only day time data, only one detector in the EuroCity-Day dataset exhibits significant differences in miss rates between females and males.
+For the remaining results, there are no notable differences in miss rates between genders.
+However, results from the EuroCity-Night dataset present a contrasting observation, where seven of eight detectors exhibit a significantly higher miss rate for females, indicating bias in detecting females.
+In the BDD100k dataset that includes both day time and night time images, the miss rate difference is less pronounced.
 These observations motivate us to hypothesize that brightness conditions may influence the fairness of pedestrian detectors, which is further investigated in RQ2.